Nozzle-Software/nozzle-waspsrc/readme.md

 The Official WaspSrc SDK, forked off the quake.x11 engine

 ## Prequisites
-if not already, make sure your system is multi-arch: `sudo dpkg --add-architecture i386 && sudo apt update` then `sudo apt update` then, install the required dependencies with:
+if not already, make sure your system is multi-arch: `sudo dpkg --add-architecture i386` then `sudo apt update` then, install the required dependencies with:
 ```bash
 sudo apt update && sudo apt install \